Universal Rocket: UR-500

-The UR-500 was designed to be a very large ICBM, with the throw-weight necessary to deliver the 50-100 megaton Tsar Bomba like warhead.
+The UR-500 was designed to be a very large ICBM, with the throw-weight necessary to deliver the 50-100 megaton Tsar Bomba-like warhead.
 Under pressure from Khrushchev, the UR-500 was reworked as a space launcher, and eventually renamed the Proton, the latest version of which is still in service as of 2023.

 UR-700

 The UR-700 was Vladimir Chelomei's heavy-lift entry for the Soviet moonshot.
 It was meant to carry cosmonauts to the Moon on a direct ascent mission in the LK-1 lunar craft.
 Sergei Korolev's N1 booster and Soyuz 7K-LOK / LK Lander were chosen instead for the mission, and it never left the drawing board.
-It would have had a payload capacity to low earth orbit of 151 metric tons.
+It would have had a payload capacity to low Earth orbit of 151 metric tons.

 Superficially, the UR-700 was of the well-known design of Soviet launchers with a central core stack and lateral strap-on boosters.
 But one distinguishing feature was that the engines of the first stage were cross-fed with fuel and oxidizer from the tanks of the strap-on boosters during the initial flight phase.
 This meant that when the boosters were spent and jettisoned, the central stack still flew with full tanks, thus reducing dead weight and increasing a possible payload.

-A nuclear variant known as the UR-700A was also designed to have a much larger payload capacity of 250t (500,000 lb) to LEO.
+A nuclear variant known as the UR-700A was also designed to have a much larger payload capacity of 750 t (1,500,000 lb) to LEO.

 UR-900

 The UR-900 was the ultimate Universal Rocket application, a super heavy-lift launch vehicle for crewed expeditions to other planets, especially Mars.
 Proposed in 1969, it would have had 15 RD-270 modules in the first and second stages, and the third and fourth stages were based on those of the UR-500.
-The UR-900 would have stood 295 ft tall, had a liftoff thrust of 21,132,000 lbf, and be able to place 240 tons into low earth orbit.
+The UR-900 would have stood 295 ft tall, had a liftoff thrust of 21,132,000 lbf, and be able to place 240 tons into low Earth orbit.
 Like the UR-700, it remained a paper project only.